ElizabethBrooks/DaphniaGenomics_MultiGenome/README.md

 ## Inputs & Outputs

 To use these sets of scripts to install and run the workflows, make sure to change the paths in the inputs files in the <b>InputData</b> directory.
+For example, the input and output paths in the <i>inputPaths.txt</i> file should be changed to the paths on your system.

 ## [EGAPx](https://github.com/ncbi/egapx/)